fenago/ansible-course/md/Lab_8.md

 frt05.example.com : ok=1 changed=0 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-Notice the results of this playbook.
-We deliberately failed three of the
-first batch of 5, exceeding the threshold for
-[max\_fail\_percentage] that we set.
-This immediately causes the
-play to abort and the second task is not performed on the first batch of
-5. You will also notice that the second batch of 5, out of the 10 hosts,
-is never processed, so our play was truly aborted.
-This is exactly the
-behavior you would want to see to prevent a failed update from rolling
-out across a cluster.
-Through the careful use of batches and
-[max\_fail\_percentage], you can safely run automated tasks across
-an entire cluster without the fear of breaking the entire cluster in the
-event of an issue.
-In the next section, we will take a look at another
-feature of Ansible that can be incredibly useful when it comes to
-working with clusters---task delegation.

 Setting task execution delegation
 =================================

-In every play we have run so far, we have assumed that all the tasks are
-executed on each host in the inventory in turn.
-However, what if you
-need to run one or two tasks on a different host?
-For example, we have
-talked about the concept of automating upgrades on clusters.
-Logically,
-however, we would want to automate the entire process, including the
-removal of each host in turn from the load balancer and its return after
-the task is completed.

 Although we still want to run our play across our entire inventory, we
 certainly don\'t want to run the load balancer commands from those